mvakde/mvakde.github.io/blog/44-on-arc-1.md

 **I don't like LLM based approaches on ARC anymore**:
 Watching LLMs climb the ARC leaderboard has been useful as [explained below](#learnings-from-llms-on-arc-agi), but I don't think there's much to learn from their ARC-1/ARC-2 anymore:
 - Increases in LLM scores are now mainly driven by post training, and are probably a function of amount of synthetic data.
 They are learning to solve ARC tasks, not learn general abstract reasoning (if such a thing even exists)
 - There's also too many confounding factors to glean anything from new scores.
 Comparing LLMs based on benchmarks is bad science in general.
-- Their scores on the public leaderboard is useless, the answers are available on the internet, and are trained on.
+- Their scores on the public leaderboard are useless, the answers are available on the internet, and are trained on.
 For LLMs, only private scores should count.
 - Using harnesses on top of LLMs to improve performance makes little sense to me.
 All the post-training magic is happening inside the frontier labs, and they can build harnesses themselves.
 I think its unlikely continual learning will be solved by a harness.

 **Misc**
 I have already argued [before](https://mvakde.github.io/blog/why-all-ARC-solvers-fail-today/#human-interventions) that synthetic data and augmentations are bad.
 Designing inductive biases into the model is also bad.
 The fact that we can't scale this benchmark without cheating like this shows that there are still breakthroughs waiting.
 I hope more people try to reduce these anti-bitter lesson tricks.

-### Previous criticism about my approach
+## Previous criticism about my approach
 There was a lot of heated discussion on twitter last time, with lot of experienced researchers chipping in, both for and against.
 Thread 1, [thread 2](https://x.com/giffmana/status/2002128356901597509),
 <!-- ...
 (TODO Link stuff like Lucas' tweet, Howard, Susan, improve wording) -->